It was cold everywhere in Chicago on Wednesday night, except perhaps under Jake Peavy's black White Sox hat.

 "This is your brain on hit batsmen and broken-bat singles."

 Heck, if you put a solar panel on Peavy's forehead most games, you could power the exploding scoreboard and have enough juice to light up half of the Loop.
 He's kind of intense.
 Not in a Carlos Zambrano kill-the-dugout kind of way, or a Carlos Quentin kill-your-wrist kind of way, but it's safe to say he expects a lot out of himself every pitch.

 Peavy couldn't have been pleased with himself after giving up three runs in the fourth inning to fritter away a 3-0 lead.
 Cleveland scored one in the seventh and one on the ninth to win 5-3.

-Peavy's problem was that he was wild Tuesday -- not Jake Westbrook wild, but not certainly not effective.
-He walked two and hit two and threw 106 pitches to get through four innings.
+Peavy's problem was that he was wild Tuesday -- not Jake Westbrook wild, but certainly not effective.
+He walked two and hit two and threw 106 pitches to get through five innings.

 "Obviously Jake wasn't at the top of his game," manager Ozzie Guillen said.
 "He was kind of wild a little bit."

 Did the weather affect the San Diego, by way of Alabama, émigré?

 "He seems so amped up and so red hot out there, I don't know if it really affects him," Paul Konerko said.

 To make matters worse, on a night where the first-pitch temperature was 43 degrees with a strong wind, there was no hot water in the shower after the game.